 So now you’re ready to break out the big guns and effortlessly make the cuts necessary to install the perfect piece of trim.
 Since there are many different techniques depending on the trim, we’ll separate the processes to cut and fit trim into separate sections for better clarity and understanding.

-The one sign that indicates that your trim molding isn’t installed to highest of standards, is a defective looking corner piece of trim.
-While optimizing your trim molding to reveal elegant looking angles and pristine corner pieces might seem daunting, you’ll get the hang of it with the right knowledge and tactics.
+The one sign that indicates that your trim molding isn’t installed to the highest of standards, is a defective-looking corner piece of trim.
+While optimizing your trim molding to reveal elegant-looking angles and pristine corner pieces might seem daunting, you’ll get the hang of it with the right knowledge and tactics.

-So your first step to make this 90° corner cut is to set the angle of your miter saw to 45° and cut both bits of trim accordingly.
-Now that you’re developing a base understanding of angles and there relevancy regarding miter saws, lets dive a little deeper with some more complex tips and tricks.
+So your first step to making this 90° corner cut is to set the angle of your miter saw to 45° and cut both bits of trim accordingly.
+Now that you’re developing a base understanding of angles and their relevancy regarding miter saws, let’s dive a little deeper with some more complex tips and tricks.

 Another way, which is more novice-friendly, is to put a shim against the fence of your miter saw.
 This will alter the angle slightly, just enough to make a fitting cut.
 If you place the shim further away from the miter saw blade, it will allow small adjustments.
 Alternatively, if you position it closer, you can make big adjustments.